rajnishganguli/compiler/asgn1/Readme.md

 -------------------------------------------------------------------------------------------------
 About:

-The lexer takes as input the entire test file and produces output on STDOUT, which has structutre below:
+The lexer takes as input the entire test file and produces output on STDOUT, which has structutre below :

 Token  	 Occurance 	Lexeme(s)